monalabs/mona-sdk/README.md

 3. Set environment variables as mentioned below.
 4. Instrument code with Mona's client as seen below.

-### Data exporting arguments:
+### Data sending arguments:
 We recommend you get acquainted with Mona's key concepts [in our docs](https://docs.monalabs.io/docs/concepts "Mona's concepts").

-**MonaSingleMessage**: A dataclass wrapping all needed fields for a Mona data exporting message, containing the following:
+**MonaSingleMessage**: A dataclass wrapping all needed fields for a Mona data sending message, containing the following:
-- **contextClass** (str): (Required) The name of the context class to which you are currently exporting data.
+- **contextClass** (str): (Required) The name of the context class to which you are currently sending data.
 - **message** (dict): (Required) A JSON-serializable dict containing all relevant monitoring information to send to Mona's servers.
 - **contextId** (str): (Optional) A unique identifier for the current context instance.
-  One can export multiple messages with the same context id and Mona would aggregate all of these messages to one big message on its backend.
+  One can send multiple messages with the same context id and Mona would aggregate all of these messages to one big message on its backend.
 If none is given, Mona will create a random uuid for it.
 This is highly unrecommended - since it takes away the option to update this data in the future.
-- **exportTimestamp** (int | str): (Optional) This is the primary timestamp Mona will use when considering the data being sent.
+- **sendTimestamp** (int | str): (Optional) This is the primary timestamp Mona will use when considering the data being sent.
 It should be a date (ISO string, or a Unix time number) representing the time the message was created.
-If this field isn't provided, the message exportTimestamp will be the time in which the exporting function was called.
+If this field isn't provided, the message sendTimestamp will be the time in which the sending function was called.
 - **action** (str): (Optional) The action Mona should do with the message to an existing context:
   - "OVERWRITE": (default) The values in the given fields will replace values already existing in the given fields.
   - "ADD": The values in the given fields will be added to the values already existing in these fields (will be